 Presenting at an international QA conference

 This year, I had the opportunity to present with industry leaders virtually for the Paris Testing Conference.
 I focused on accessibility testing, as we have been committed to improving digital accessibility since 2015.
-You can visit paristestconf.com/english-version/ to watch the entire talk and learn more about accessibility in QA testing.
+You can visit paristestconf.com/edition-2020/ to access the presentation and learn more about accessibility in QA testing.

 Despite all the challenges that 2020 brought to us, we have maintained strong relationships with our clients and the strength of our team at PLUS QA.
 As a company, we have quickly been able to adapt and find technological solutions to provide the same access tools to our team.
 In addition to that, we have continued to diversify our team and we are happy to be a minority-owned company.
 We are looking forward to seeing what the next years will bring to PLUS QA.